r4iponce/ics/README.md

 ## How to use

 Install dependence from requirements.txt : `pip install -r requirements.txt`.
-Copy .env.example to .env and source it before run.
+Copy .env.example to .env and edit it.

 ### Fetch token